 What impressed me about this programme though, was the dignity of those being victimised.
 Yes, they were rightly angry, but somehow they channelled that anger into exposing the wrongs and fighting for justice.
 Sadly that justice came too late for Sandra.
 Despite finally being naturalised in 2018, the struggle had taken it’s toll, she died aged 57 before filming was finished.

-As an aside the absurdity, harshness and toxicity of this legislation was laid bare in another series shown on BBC2 called Who Should Get to Stay in the UK?.
-I only caught the last episode of this programme, and watching that common sense and decency said ‘all of them’.
+As an aside the absurdity, harshness and toxicity of this legislation was laid bare in another series shown on BBC2 called Who Should Get to Stay in the UK?
+I only caught the last episode of this series and watching that, common sense and decency said ‘all of them’.
 We are not looking at people who are a ‘drain on the system’ which is the usual call to arms of those who have a problem with immigration.

 All mistakes and opinions in this piece (apart from those expressed in the programmes) are my own.
 While I watched the programmes I relied on two particular articles for the finer detail and quotes.
 These were: